 Because many of the signs and symptoms of bipolar disorder are relatively common, they may overlap with several similar diseases.
 The disease may also be misdiagnosed as certain other conditions.
 Here are a few of the most common cases:

-- Schizophrenia: Sometimes, people with bipolar disorder experience psychotic episodes that resemble those associated with schizophrenia, another condition that is not widely understood.
+- schizophrenia: Sometimes, people with bipolar disorder experience psychotic episodes that resemble those associated with schizophrenia, another condition that is not widely understood.

 - Clinical depression: Since bipolar disorder can manifest so differently in different patients, they may go as long as full years in between episodes.
 Someone who experiences a long-term depressive episode after years of not exhibiting any behavioral changes can easily be misdiagnosed with depression.